-Nearly all of us buy into what I call the myths of happiness—beliefs that certain adult achievements (marriage, kids, jobs, wealth) will make us forever happy and that certain adult failures or adversities (health problems, divorce, having little money) will make us forever unhappy.
+Nearly all of us buy into the myths of happiness—beliefs that certain adult achievements (marriage, wealth) will make us forever happy and that certain adult failures or adversities (illness, divorce) will make us forever unhappy.
 Overwhelming research evidence, however, reveals that there is no magic formula for happiness and no sure course toward misery.
-Rather than bringing lasting happiness or misery in themselves, major life moments and crisis points can be opportunities for renewal, growth, or meaningful change.
-Yet how you greet these moments really matters.